 - As is the usual practice, Seneca Academy’s exterior doors will remain locked at all times.

-- All parents will have a health screening form, including a temperature check, to fill out daily for each student enrolled at Seneca Academy.
+- All parents will have a health screening form to fill out daily for each student enrolled at Seneca Academy.

 Health Precautions

-- Seneca Academy will train all faculty/staff on the proper use of PPE (including gloves, masks/cloth face coverings, and face shields), proper hand-washing technique, and appropriate environmental cleaning practices.
+- Seneca Academy will train all faculty/staff on the proper use of PPE (including gloves, masks, and face shields), proper hand-washing technique, and appropriate environmental cleaning practices.

 - Seneca Academy will keep Certified Medication Technicians on staff who will work under the jurisdiction of a delegating nurse.